 What additional information, resources, skills or training do you need to achieve your goals?

-- Making your bucket list your to do list
+- Make your bucket list your to do list

-- Breaking your larger goals down into smaller pieces
+- Break your big goals down into smaller goals

-- Doing a pre-mortem to prevent a post-mortem
+- Do a pre-mortem to prevent a post-mortem

 If you would like to read some of my other articles: Life Lessons All Articles